keandrejimeno/Data-Analysis-Portfolio-Projects/README.md

 In my time at college, I have performed academic research projects during my studies, which highly involved econometric analyses, including panel regressions, bivariate regressions, and time-series analysis, as well as their corresponding diagnostic tests.
 I also have an internship experience in data analysis and database management working under a region-based government agency.
 I have completed certifications for Power BI published from Microsoft, and undergone a course in Python for data science from Udemy.

-Committed to my pursuit in a career in data analytics and more complex fields like data science, data engineering or perhaps a master's in Economics, I continuously upskill from the fundamentals of statistics to the latest technologies commonly used in today's industry.
-Other than learning more about data analystics and other fields, I spend the rest of my free time playing video games (mostly [grand strategy or "*map-staring* games](https://www.google.com/search?q=grand+strategy+games), watching my favorite channels and streamers in YouTube and Twitch, and learning new cooking recipes.
+Committed to my pursuit of a career in data analytics and more complex fields like data science, data engineering, or perhaps a master's in Economics, I continuously upskill from the fundamentals of statistics to the latest technologies commonly used in today's industry.
+Other than learning more about data analysis and other fields, I spend the rest of my free time playing video games (mostly [grand strategy or "*map-staring* games](https://www.google.com/search?q=grand+strategy+games), watching my favorite channels and streamers in YouTube and Twitch, and learning new cooking recipes.

 ### Resume